espressif/esp-idf/docs/en/security/host-based-security-workflows.rst

      espsecure.py signature_info_v2 bootloader-signed.bin

-  The above files along with other binaries (e.g. partition table) can then be flashed to their respective offset using ``esptool.py``.
+  The above files along with other binaries (e.g., partition table) can then be flashed to their respective offset using ``esptool.py``.
 To see all of the command line options recommended for ``esptool.py``, see the output printed when ``idf.py build`` succeeds.
 The flash offset for your firmware can be obtained by checking the partition table entry or by running ``idf.py partition-table``.

 7. Burn relevant eFuses.